 The car was an immediate success and attracted a different type of driver.
-It became particularly popular with the professional classes such as doctors and lawyers, giving them a very reliable and distinguished car to visit their clients in without the ostentation of a Silver Ghost or a Phantom I.
+It became particularly popular with the professional classes such as doctors and lawyers, giving them a very reliable and distinguished car in which to call on their clients, without the ostentation of a Silver Ghost or a Phantom I.

-The first series had a three speed gearbox with a central gear change and only had rear wheel brakes.
-In 1925 these were replaced by four wheel brakes and a four speed gearbox operated by a very neat gear lever on the right hand side.
-However both changes added to the weight of the chassis.
+The first series of the Twenties had a three-speed gearbox with a central gear change and only had rear wheel brakes.
+In 1925 these were replaced by four wheel brakes and a four-speed gearbox operated by a very neat gear lever on the right hand side.
+However, both changes added to the weight of the chassis.

-Twenties are not fast, but are nimble and many were used for years as very effective taxis in their later years as they were reliable, economical to run and could carry two to four passengers in reasonable comfort.
-Even today, it is not unusual for them to be in almost daily use and indeed in Scotland a country priest was using his 20hp for visiting in his Parish until 2010.
+Twenties are not fast, but are nimble.
+In their later years, many were used as very effective taxis, as they were reliable, economical to run and could carry two to four passengers in reasonable comfort.
+Even today, it is not unusual for them to be in almost daily use and, indeed, in Scotland a country priest was using his 20HP for visiting in his Parish until 2010.

-Otherwise maintenance is pretty straight forward and well cared for cars are very reliable.
+Otherwise maintenance is pretty straight forward; cars which are cared for are very reliable.
 The engine and chassis are well made and relatively unstressed in normal use.
-The gearing was designed for English roads of the 1920s where speeds in excess of 45mph were unusual and so quite a few of the lighter bodied 20s have now been fitted with overdrive to raise their cruising speed.
+The gearing was designed for English roads of the 1920s where speeds in excess of 45 mph were unusual; so quite a few of the lighter bodied 20s have now been fitted with overdrive to raise their cruising speed.

-Fuel consumption depends heavily on how the car is driven but should certainly be around 20mpg.
-The car is ideally suited to day trips or shorter local journeys as it can be started and driven without delay, unlike say a Silver Ghost where it takes 10 minutes to get started and warmed up.
-In a 20hp, you switch on, open the choke start and go!
+Fuel consumption depends heavily on how the car is driven but should certainly be around 20 mpg.
+The car is ideally suited to day trips or shorter local journeys as it can be started and driven without delay, unlike a Silver Ghost which takes 10 minutes to get started and warmed up.
+In a 20HP, one switches on, opens the choke, start and go!

 For further information or queries regarding this model, please use the Contact Us form to send a message to the designated Rolls-Royce 20 HP specialist in the Club.